Illinois Memorial

 Memorial in Vicksburg, Mississippi, U.S.

 The Illinois Memorial (also known as the Illinois State Memorial and the Illinois Monument) is a public memorial located at Vicksburg National Military Park in Vicksburg, Mississippi, United States.
 Dedicated in 1906, it honors the Union Army soldiers from Illinois who fought in the siege of Vicksburg during the Vicksburg campaign of the American Civil War.
 It was designed by architect William Le Baron Jenney and sculptor Charles Mulligan.
-It is known to the locals as Echo Hall or the Hollar House.

 History

 Background

 During the American Civil War, 36,325 Illinoisans served in the Union Army under general Ulysses S. Grant in the Vicksburg campaign.
 (Note: One source published by the United States Army gives this number as 36,312.)
 This large number of troops represented approximately 20% of the Union Army's forces during the campaign.
 (Note: One source published by the United States Army claims this number represented over half of the Union troops present at the siege.)
 The campaign culminated in the siege of Vicksburg, which ended in a Union victory on July 4, 1863, and ultimately led to U.S. control of the Mississippi River.
 The victory, coming a day after the Union victory at the battle of Gettysburg, is sometimes considered a turning point of the American Civil War.

 In 1904, the government of Illinois appropriated over $190,000 (20% of their budget for that year) for the erection of a monument on the battlefield, now known as the Vicksburg National Military Park.
 The monument was designed by architect William Le Baron Jenney and sculptor Charles Mulligan.
 Jenney had previously served in the Union Army during the war and was later honored with a monument on the battlefield that was unveiled in 1911.
 The construction was carried out by the Culver Construction Company, with William B. Mundie serving as the general contractor.
 An additional sculpture in the memorial was designed by Frederick Hibbard, who would later design an equestrian statue of Grant in the park.
 Construction began in mid-1906 and was completed by October of that year.
 The total cost for the memorial, paid for by the state of Illinois, was $194,423.92.